 I absolutely love Country Life Vlog on You Tube.
 I watched This Film thanks to Pip for sharing.
 You’ll need a quiet place to watch and the volume up for all the lovely sounds in this film of the filmmakers’s Grandparents living a rural life in Azerbaijan.
 (No music, so refreshing!)
 Just marvel at the egg technique cracking technique.
 Notice how there’s not a single piece of plastic.
 If you don’t also fancy making some sort of dough afterwards I’ll be amazed.

 Here’s some info about who they are, where and how the account came about last year.

 The recipe is from Nigella’s Simply Nigella book.
 Message me if you can’t get hold of the recipe.
-It’s not currently on her site, but there are various versions floating about the net.
+It’s not on her site, but there are various blog versions.